Finder makes money from featured partners, but editorial opinions are our own.

 loading

-• FTTP is arguably the best NBN connection type available in Australia.
+• FTTP is probably the best internet tech in Australia right now.

 What is FTTP?

-Fibre to the Premises (FTTP) refers to an internet connection type in Australia where high-speed fibre optic cables from the wider network of the NBN run all the way to your house.
+Fibre to the Premises (FTTP) refers to an NBN connection type where high-speed fibre optic cables run directly to your home.
 FTTP is sometimes also referred to as FTTH – Fibre to the Home.

-Because FTTP connections don't require a mix of new and old internet technologies (like FTTN which uses a mix of fibre optic cables and old copper phone lines), it's considered the fastest and most reliable NBN connection around.
+Because FTTP connections don't require a mix of new and old internet technologies, it's considered the fastest and most reliable NBN connection around.

 Can I get an FTTP connection?

 The technology used to connect a property to the NBN is determined by NBN Co and isn't a choice.
-This means that if Fibre to the Premises hasn't been chosen for your property, you won't have an FTTP connection.
+This means that if FTTP hasn't been chosen for your property, you won't have it as a connection.

 If you're not sure what NBN connection type you have access to, simply input your address in the field below and we'll show you the NBN plans available for your home.